HMS Hyperion (1807): South America

 With Searle as acting senior officer of the British Pacific Squadron, on 14 April Hyperion received the first news from the explorer William Smith in the brig William that he had discovered the South Shetland Islands.
-Searle ordered the crew of William not to go ashore at Valparaiso to prevent the news from spreading, and forwarded it to the Admiralty.
+Searle ordered the crew of William not to go ashore at Valparaíso to prevent the news from spreading, and forwarded it to the Admiralty.
 This was standard procedure for the handling of expedition findings, ensuring that any political or economical advantage from the discovery was not squandered.
 Hyperion was stationed off the Peruvian port of Callao by October.
 Towards the end of the month Hyperion met with Cochrane again there, with the latter in the 50-gun frigate O'Higgins.
 Upon seeing Cochrane, Searle had Hyperion loose her guns, causing Cochrane to infer that Searle thought him to be a pirate and was prepared to attack him as such.

 Hyperion was still off Callao on 5 November, alongside the American 38-gun frigate USS Macedonian, when Cochrane cut out the Spanish 40-gun frigate Esmeralda there.
 Searle observed strict neutrality during the fight in the port, not acknowledging the attackers as their boats went past the ship, while the crew of Macedonian cheered Cochrane's force.
 (Note: The sentries on Hyperion loudly called their challenges to the attacking boats as they attempted to pass by in secrecy, and Searle threatened to arrest one of his midshipmen who started cheering when Esmeralda was boarded.)
 As the captured frigate sailed out, Cochrane had Esmeralda copy the pattern of lights being hoisted by Hyperion and Macedonian in order to confuse the defenders, who he knew would want to avoid hitting a neutral vessel.
 The attack was completed in half an hour, and Searle had to quickly move Hyperion out of the way to avoid Spanish return fire, with the ship being hit several times.
 Despite his neutral posture, he reported the action as a "most brilliant affair".
 The population of Callao believed the two neutral ships must have colluded in the attack, and when a boat from Macedonian landed on the following day, it was attacked, and two men were killed.
 A boat from Hyperion intervened to stop further damage.